 In this instant communication world, we value easy access to services and have learnt to take timely information for granted.
 The new mobile phone generation has started to favour messaging and visual content over the more traditional voice calls.
-So, in the Mobile Information Society messaging is the natural way to communicate; it's instant, location independent and most of all, it's personal.
+So, in the Mobile World messaging is the natural way to communicate; it's instant, location independent and most of all, it's personal.
 MMS complements all these elements when it facilitates new communication styles and needs.
-And this is exactly what MMS has been created for to be used by anyone and anywhere.

-The mobile phone is becoming a personal trusted device, a life management tool for business, work and leisure in the Mobile Information Society.
+The mobile phone is becoming a personal trusted device, a life management tool for business, work and leisure in the Mobile World.
 The 3G terminal will take on many roles, becoming an anchor point, a digital navigator and an extension of self for the consumer; becoming a 'virtual me' that is both an enabler and a node for its owner's social life.
 This focal lifestyle accessory will also be a tool for storing and sharing personal information and experiences.
 In other words, it will deliver practical and rational benefits but, equally importantly, the sharing of experiences and emotions, as well as being sheer fun.